 Chasing gnomes along magical trails

-5 walks for children in a magical and fun-filled world
+7 walks for children in a magical and fun-filled world

 The “Once upon a times” in Trentino are countless.
 Re (king) Laurino, Fata (fairy) Gavardina and the Talking Cricket of the Val Lomasona, roll down from their mountain top, cloud or crest to play hide-and-seek along a number of magical trails.

 These are the Fairy-Tale Trails, fun and easy and to be enjoyed by the whole family.
 Behind tree and outcrops, magical figures peep out, or maybe you’ll come across some new games to try: an enchanted castle to explore, ropes for climbing, trunks to be drummed and green seas of grass to be photographed.

-The Fondovalle Nature Trail – Val di Ledro
+The Fondovalle Nature Trail, Val di Ledro

 Once upon a time there was a fairy named Gavardina who would cheer up the inhabitants of the Valle di Ledro with her melodious songs.
 One day however, overwhelmed by the hustle and bustle of the modern world, she decided to hide away in a cave until… the rest, as they say, is history or rather a story that you’ll discover along the Fondovalle Nature Trail in the Val Concei.
 Besides the search for “Fata Gavardina” there’s the wizard of the Val Rendena and his elves and a tasty break at the Rifugio Al Faggio!

-The “Labour, fairies and witches” trail – Val di Non
+The “Labour, fairies and witches” trail, Val di Non

 Animals and characters from fairy tales and legends all cleverly sculpted from wood along a trail that winds it ways between the hamlet of Preghena and the woods of the Val di Non.
 A round trip along the “Il lavoro, le fate, le streghe” trail recounts the lives of mountain people and their traditions, all in an enchanted landscape.
 Remember to bring your picnic basket, there are plenty of great spots for a tasty break.